 pharmaceutical and healthcare

-be more human, by machine
+Be more human, by using machines.

 From medical records, hospital records and physical examinations, to the stream of data generated by devices: the healthcare sector collects a sizable quantity of data.